bootdotdev/blog/content/jobs/monetize-your-programming-blog.md

 The truth is, if you can write about programming and coding on your own website, chances are someone is going to want you to do it for theirs as well.
 It’s a really good skill to have and to let others know you have it.

 In my case, my client had to jump through a few hoops in order to find my contact information.
-Don’t make your clients do this - make sure you have a “contact me to write for you” section somewhere on your profile, portfolio, or GitHub page.
+Don’t make your clients do this - make sure you have a "contact me to write for you" section somewhere on your profile, portfolio, or GitHub page.

 In sum, using your programming blog to show that you’re an able writer about programming, and let potential freelance clients know that you’re looking for this kind of work.
 It’s a great way to use your programming blog to earn money from something that isn’t programming!